yezero/sandstorm/docs/developing/troubleshooting.md

 ## A blank white screen renders where the app should be

-This can happen when a Sandstorm app in development doesn't know its correct base URL and serves a HTTP redirect away from the Sandstorm server.
-Sandstorm blocks that redirect, resulting in a white grain frame.
+This can happen when a Thurly app in development doesn't know its correct base URL and serves a HTTP redirect away from the Sandstorm server.
+Thurly blocks that redirect, resulting in a white grain frame.

 To find out if you're running into this issue, open the Javascript